runnermann/Vertx-5-example/README.md

 The BlogListing table and methods ` PageHandler(...) ` populates a Freemarker Template.
 The template is located at `resources.webroot.templates.bloglisting.ftl`.
 FreeMarker makes it simple to provide a complex structure without repeating the html.

 ## Notes on column names

 If you makes changes, the ` blogPageHandler(...) ` method will output the table data using the same names as the columns.
 The ` article_template.ftl ` and ` blog_template.ftl ` are expecting the variable names as they are provided in the table as Column Names.
 But it is not automatic, you must ensure your column names match the template or you will get an error.
 You can adopt new column names, and make changes to the queries without changes to the ` blogPageHandler(...) `.
 The ` blogsAllPageHandler(...) ` will require reconfiguration as well since it serializes the returned data from the table into json manually.
+Each method is commented to hopefully provide an explanation for the experianced developer/SWE.

 ## Notes on the structure